algolia/instantsearch/docgen/src/guide/Server-side_rendering.md

 * A dedicated [`<InstantSearch>`](widgets/<InstantSearch>.html) component accepting a `resultsState` prop containing the Algolia results.
 * A `findResultsState` function to retrieve a `resultsState`.

-The server-side reference is available in the [API docs](server-side-rendering/).
+More details are available in the [server-side API docs](server-side-rendering/).

 We split this guide in three parts:
 - App.js is the server and browser shared main React component from your application